CSCA48/w21tutorials/W3/index.md

 ### Strings

-Strings are also known as arrays of characterss, but with an special add-on: the end-of-string delimeter `\0`.
-The end-of-string delimeter indicates when the string ends.
+Strings are also known as arrays of characters, but with an special add-on: the end-of-string delimiter `\0`.
+The end-of-string delimiter indicates when the string ends.

 Let's look at the following piece of code, what do you think it will print out?